 I store my keepsakes in a single box.
 Whatever fits inside this box, I keep.
 Nothing more.
 Over the years, I’ve developed the motto of your possessions aren’t the memories.
 And this mentality has helped me from overly holding onto items from the past.
 I still believe in having sentimental items, but limiting them to one area prevents you from becoming overwhelmed by your past.
 You have to make space for the future.

-In a previous post, I discussed how Letting Go Is So Damn Hard.
-And it can be.
+Letting go can be really damn difficult.
 But I’ve learned it’s actually ok to let go of items, especially if those things are holding me back from moving forward.
 But I wasn’t always this way.
 I used to create meaning for many things I owned.
 I felt guilty of even the thought of getting rid of things.
 But after watching countless videos & reading articles, I’ve successfully downsized my sentimental items in half.

 How Did I Do This?